ppantiru/twitter-cve2db/README.md

 Security:

-Ths databse is set to uses a basic filekey authentication which is not recommended for production use, but if you diceide to use it as is remember to at least change the password (default user and password is set in the `rs-init.sh` file)
+The databse is set to uses a basic filekey authentication which is not recommended for production use, but if you decide to use it as is remember to at least change the password (default user and password is set in the `rs-init.sh` file)

 The worker itself does not expose any ports.